growthbook/growthbook-js/README.md

 ### 1. Automatic (Browser Only)

-With the Automatic approach, you put the variation code as part of the experiment definition.
-Then, users who match the targeting rules will automatically be assigned a variation and run your code.
+With the Automatic approach, users who match the targeting rules will automatically be assigned and shown a variation.

-If you are pulling the list of experiments from a database or API, that means you can start new experiments without any code deploys and avoid increasing tech debt.

 Requirements:
 -  Browser environment (NodeJS support is coming soon)